maxwellpettit/docs-test/src/main/markdown/Item Inquiry/Item Inquiry.md

  ![Item Inquiry](assets/item-inquiry.png)

-The item inquiry screen allows the user to have quick access to
+The Item Inquiry screen allows the user to have quick access to

 ### Screen parts